mavnn/mavnn.github.com/source/_posts/2017-09-13-building-solid-systems-in-f-number.markdown

 comments: true
 categories:
 ---
-We are running an other course!
+We are running an other course, and I'm officially stoked!
 Read on for the details...

 <h2>Building Solid Systems in F#</h2>